-VU University was represented by Professor W. Janse, dean of the Faculty of Theology and Vice-Rector.
+VU University was represented by Professor W. Janse, dean of the Faculty of Religion and Theology and Vice-Rector.

 To pay tribute to the historical and actual bond between the Lutheran community in the Netherlands and the Lutheran churches in Germany and Denmark the symposium was also attended by the ambassador of Denmark, His Excellency Mr. O.E.
 Moesby and the German consul, Mr. B. Weiser.

 Guest of honour was Her Royal Highness Princess Beatrix of the Netherlands, who was also presented with the first copy of the jubileebook by Dr. Sabine Hiebsch.

 Her presence underlined once again the bond of the Royal House with the Lutheran tradition.
 A tradition that always manifested itself as a religious minority in the Low Countries.

 The symposium highlighted the 425 year old history of the Lutheran congregation in Amsterdam with an interdisciplinary approach that included history, theology, art history and the history of music.
 The programme contained four lectures.